 Yes, we highly recommend travel insurance for Azerbaijan.
 The country is pretty safe but accidents can occur anywhere and Azerbaijan and Baku are no exceptions!
 Our insurer of choice is SafetyWing, a Norwegian company with a fantastic reputation for high-quality customer service, worldwide policies, and affordable coverage.

 If you’re looking to see more than just Baku and some of the gorgeous country of Azerbaijan, you may want to consider renting a car there.
-Do brush up on rules of the road and a bit of the language before getting behind the wheel.
+Do brush up on the rules of the road and a bit of the language before getting behind the wheel.

-Best tours in Baku
+Best Tours in Baku

 We think seeing Baku by tour is a great way to get a lot of information and details that you may otherwise not be able to gather.
 There are several wonderful tours in Baku, but here are some of the favorites that we recommend taking.